background

-Chicago Union Stations, Amtrak's Borealis & Heartland Flyer, Plus More
+Chicago Union Station, Amtrak's Borealis & Heartland Flyer, Plus More

 The Travels with Kev Newsletter Hello Reader, Welcome back!
 Chicago Union Station is receiving significant upgrades on the train side of the station.
 To accommodate these improvements, boarding procedures may differ from what you're accustomed to.
 Your line-up could change from visit to visit, and Metra may not be using its usual tracks.
 If you have a trip to or through Chicago, bring a bit more patience and understanding.
 Hopefully, once the work is finished, Chicago Union Station will...